According to the CDC, teens between the ages of 16 and 19 are at higher risk of getting into a car accident compared to other age groups.

 Unfortunately, car accidents cut short many young, promising lives.
-Teenagers often fall prey to car accidents, and suffer serious injuries, while others are more unfortunate and lose their lives.
-According to the Centers for Disease Control and Prevention, car accidents continue to be among the leading causes of death among teens across United States.
+Teenagers often fall prey to car accidents and suffer serious injuries, while others are more unfortunate and lose their lives.
+According to the Centers for Disease Control and Prevention, car accidents continue to be among the leading causes of death among teens across the United States.
 This is a distressing statistic, especially considering the fact that most of these accidents are preventable.
-This means, every time a teen drives a car, there is a risk of an accident that can change his/her life forever.
+This means, that every time a teen drives a car, there is a risk of an accident that can change his/her life forever.

 Teen Car Accident Statistics

 These statistics are startling and a cause of concern for anyone who is a parent of a teen or is worried about their well-being.
-Understanding the causes behind teen car accidents can help parents and authorities better educate teens on driving safely.
+Understanding the reasons behind teen car accidents can help parents and authorities better educate teens on driving safely.

 Contact a St. Louis Car Accident Lawyer